 Klimke is currently working on the nuclear crisis and the Cold War of the 1980s, and am writing a transnational biography of Petra Kelly, international peace activist and co-founder of the German Green Party.

 For more information, visit www.maklimke.com

-Joachim Scharloth is a professor of applied linguistics at the Department of German at the Technische Universität Dresden.
+Joachim Scharloth Professor of German Studies at Waseda University, Tokyo, Japan.
 His research concentrates on the history of language, socio-linguistics, social movements, as well as discourse semantics.

 He is the author of "Sprachnormen und Mentalitaeten.
 Sprachbewusstseinsgeschichte in Deutschland im Zeitraum von 1766 und 1785" (2005) and co-editor of "1968.
 Handbuch zur Kultur- und Mediengeschichte" (2007), as well as "1968 in Europe" (2008).
 His most recent book is "1968.
 Eine Kommunikationsgeschichte" (2011).

 For more information, visit www.scharloth.com